Richard Laviolette: Career

-His debut album was begun in autumn 2003 under the name Mary Carl, while he was still a student at Guelph.
+Laviolette's debut album was begun in the autumn of 2003 under the name Mary Carl, while he was still a student at Guelph.
 Mary Carl, the person whom the band was named after, reportedly resented the name.
 The album was recorded in the bedroom of friend Adam Scott, with Michelle Dyck contributing additional vocals.
 Incorporating guitar, cello, harmonica, piano, accordion, and floor tom, Mary Carl was released on April 1, 2005.